DiddiLeija/dirty-experiments/cpp/io-example/README.md

 ### Possible value changes

-In most of the C++ interpreters, you may see this glitches:
+In most of the C++ interpreters, you may see this "glitches" (well, they are normal behaviors, but they are a bit confusing for new programmers):

 - On the "integer" prompt, you could enter a floating number, but it will be truncated.
 See this example: